Frequently Asked Questions: Broadcast Licensing

 A: Yes.
 It is the responsibility of the music users to make sure that they have obtained ALL of the required copyright clearance for ALL copyrighted works prior to broadcast.

-A: A SESAC blanket license authorizes you to publically perform any and all of the songs in the vast SESAC repertory as often as you like, without having to worry about obtaining permission for each individual song performed.
+A: A SESAC blanket license authorizes you to publicly perform any and all of the songs in the vast SESAC repertory as often as you like, without having to worry about obtaining permission for each individual song performed.

 The blanket license has long been recognized as the most efficient and convenient way of clearing copyrights in the United State.
 It would be time consuming and expensive for you to locate, contact and negotiate with all copyright holders prior to the performance of each song you plan to play.